Smokeybear10/03.V3RSUS/README.md

 7) Decision Tree Classifier

 Results and discrepencies between how these these ML models assigned their weights are described in:

-"Attribute Weights for Predicting Fight Outcome by Machine Learning Model.pdf"
+"Attribute Weights for Predicting Fight Outcome by Machine Learning Model.pdf" attached

 ====================================================